spring-ai-community/spring-ai-watsonx-ai/README.md

 # Spring AI Watsonx AI

+> **⚠️ Development Status**: This project is currently in active development and is not yet ready for production use.
+Features and APIs may change without notice.

 This project integrates Spring AI that uses the IBM Cloud SDK to connect with the Watsonx AI service.

 ## Getting Started